 Lead support for René Magritte: The Fifth Season is provided by Carolyn and Preston Butcher.
 Major support is provided by The Bernard Osher Foundation and Pat Wilson.

-Generous support is provided by Jean and James E. Douglas, Jr., and Melinda and Kevin P.B.
-Johnson.
+Generous support is provided by Jean and James E. Douglas, Jr., Jacqueline Evans, Melinda and Kevin P.B.
+Johnson, Sir Deryck and Lady Va Maughan, Nancy and Alan Schatzberg, and Sheri and Paul Siegel.
 Additional support is provided by the Robert Lehman Foundation.